theneva/dissertation/src/method.md

 ## Summary

 This chapter has presented the research design to investigate the research questions.
 First, an understanding of the industry's requirements for a Continuous Delivery strategy for microservices is established through a case study based around interviews at FINN.no.
-Second, two deployment strategies will be tested and evaluated using BeerFave, the reference system, as a controlled case.
+Second, two deployment strategies were tested and evaluated using BeerFave, the reference system, as a controlled case.
 The next chapter shows the results from these methods of data generation.